 - Kaladi in Kerala is his birthplace.

-- His doctrine of Monoism or Advaita was too abstract to appeal to the common people.
+- His doctrine was of Monoism or Advaita Vedanta.

 - The Advaita Concept of Nirgunabrahman (God without attributes) received contradictory reaction with the emergence of the idea of Sagunabrahman (God with attributes).